dive4pyro/2D-Fermionic-MBL/README.md

 ## Some comments about Python:
 Python code is usually super easy and obvious but here are perhaps a few things worth mentioning:

-(1)Python is usually object oriented but we make NO use of classes here, just liberal use of function definitions.
+ - Python is usually object oriented but we make NO use of classes here, just liberal use of function definitions.

-(2)installations: to run this code you need Anaconda and Pytorch.
+ - installations: to run this code you need Anaconda and Pytorch.

-(3)How to run python (for the actual runs we'll probably do it in a more organized way like via shell script, but this how I usually work):
+ - How to run python (for the actual runs we'll probably do it in a more organized way like via shell script, but this how I usually work):
 Put the files in one directory.  cd to that directory and run "python" to open the Python interpreter.
 To run a file, the command is ```exec(open('filename.py').read())```   (yes, it's quite annoying.
 It used to be simply ```run('filename.py)``` but alas, it was changed in Python3)

-(4) one line if statements: the statement ```x = a if c==d else b``` is equivalent to:
+ - one line if statements: the statement ```x = a if c==d else b``` is equivalent to:
 ```
 if c==d:
     x = a
 else:
     x = b
 ```
-(5) you can work with functions like variables.
+ - you can work with functions like variables.
 E.g. the following code:
 ```
 def square(x):
     return x**2